-Don't forget to press C-c C-c with the cursor in one of these lines to activate any changes.
+Don't forget to press C-c with the cursor in one of these lines to activate any changes.

 If at least one tag has a selection key, pressing C-c C-c will automatically present you with a special interface, listing inherited tags, the tags of the current headline, and a list of all legal tags with corresponding keys2.
+In this interface, you can use the following keys:

-Pressing keys for the tags will add or remove them from the list of tags in the current line.
-Selecting a tag in a group of mutually exclusive tags will turn off any other tags from that group. $\langle \overline{\text{SPC}} \rangle$ clears all tags for this line, RET accepts the modified set, and C-g aborts without installing changes.
+- a-z...
+Pressing keys assigned to tags will add or remove them from the list of tags in the current line.
+Selecting a tag in a group of mutually exclusive tags will turn off any other tags from that group. - (TAB) Enter a tag in the minibuffer, even if the tag is not in the predefined list.
+You will be able to complete on all tags present in the buffer. - (SPC) Clear all tags for this line. - $\langle \overline{RET} \rangle$ Accept the modified set. - C-g Abort without installing changes.

 This method lets you assign tags to a headline with very few keys.
-With the above setup, you could clear the current tags and set 'QHOME', 'Laptop' and 'PC' tags with just the following keys: C-c C-c $\langle \overline{\text{SPC}} \rangle$ h 1 p $\langle \overline{\text{RET}} \rangle$.
-Switching from 'QHOME' to 'QWORK' would be done with C-c C-c w $\langle \overline{\text{RET}} \rangle$.
+With the above setup, you could clear the current tags and set 'QHOME', 'Laptop' and 'PC' tags with just the following keys: C-c C-c (SPC) h 1 p (RET).
+Switching from 'QHOME' to 'QWORK' would be done with C-c C-c w (RET).
+Adding the non-predefined tag 'Sarah' could be done with C-c (TAB) S a r a h (RET) (RET).

-What if you have globally defined your preferred set of tags using the variable org-tagalist, but would like to use a dynamic tag list in a specific file?
-Just add an empty TAGS option line to that file:

-#+TAGS: